Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 #2812, b.
 1905, d.
 3 April 1985

-Relationship=7th great-grandson of Thomas Greathead.
+7th great-grandson of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Leonard Bagshawe-Smith was born in 1905 in Standerton, South Africa.1,2,4 He was the son of Leonard Bagshawe-Smith and Ida Emily Fuller.
 He was a farmer.
-He married Cynthia Harris There were no children from this marriage.4 He died on 3 April 1985.1,2
+He married Cynthia Harris There were no children from this marriage.4 Leonard died on 3 April 1985.1,2

 Sources of Information